-- (1) including principles of best-practice urban design that promote attractive, adaptable and accessible built environments and enhance personal safety and security, and - (2) maintaining or enhancing areas of high scenic amenity, and important views and vistas that contribute to natural and visual amenity, and - (3) maintaining or enhancing opportunities for public access and use of natural areas, rivers, dams and creeks, and - (4) planning for public open space that: - (a) is functional, accessible and connected, and - (b) supports a range of formal and informal sporting, recreational and community activities, and - (5) considering local character and historic features that support community identity, while promoting appropriate innovation and adaptive re-use that is compatible and sensitive to the local character and historic context, and - (6) providing a mix of land uses to meet the diverse demographic, social, cultural, economic and lifestyle needs of the community, and - (7) facilitating the consolidation of urban development in and around existing settlements and maximising the use of established infrastructure and services, and
+- (1) providing for quality urban design that reflects and enhances local character and community identity by: - (a) including principles that promote attractive, adaptable and accessible built environments and enhance personal safety and security, and - (b) considering local character and historic features that support community identity, while promoting appropriate innovation and adaptive re-use that is compatible and sensitive to the local character and historic context, and - (2) providing attractive and accessible natural environments and public open space by: - (a) maintaining or enhancing areas of high scenic amenity, and important views and vistas that contribute to natural and visual amenity, and - (b) maintaining or enhancing opportunities for public access and use of natural areas, rivers, dams and creeks, and - (c) planning for public open space that: - (i) is functional, accessible and connected, and - (ii) supports a range of formal and informal sporting, recreational and community activities, and - (3) facilitating vibrant places and spaces, diverse communities, and good neighbourhood planning and centres design that meets lifestyle needs by: - (a) providing a mix of land uses to meet the diverse demographic, social, cultural, economic and lifestyle needs of the community, and - (b) facilitating the consolidation of urban development in and around existing settlements and maximising the use of established infrastructure and services, and

-- (8) considering the location of infrastructure within the local government area including education facilities, health facilities, emergency services, arts and cultural infrastructure, and sport, recreation and cultural facilities, and: - (a) locating complementary development in areas with a high level of access to infrastructure and associated services, and - (b) protecting existing and known planned infrastructure from development that would compromise the ability of infrastructure and associated services to function safely and efficiently, and - (9) locating development in areas currently serviced by state infrastructure, and where this cannot be achieved, facilitating development in a logical and orderly sequence to enable the cost-effective delivery of state infrastructure to service development, and - (10) facilitating the provision of pedestrian, cycling and public transport infrastructure and connectivity within and between these networks, and - (11) including provisions that support the efficient location and assessment of education infrastructure1 (catering for both state and non-state education providers), and - (12) including provisions to ensure that development is designed to support connection to fibre telecommunications infrastructure (i.e. broadband) in greenfield areas.
+- (4) facilitating the provision of pedestrian, cycling and public transport infrastructure and connectivity within and between these networks, and - (5) planning for cost-effective, well-located and efficient use of community facilities and utilities by: - (a) considering the location of infrastructure within the local government area including education facilities, health facilities, emergency services, arts and cultural infrastructure, and sport, recreation and cultural facilities, and: - (i) locating complementary development in areas with a high level of access to infrastructure and associated services, and - (ii) protecting existing and known planned infrastructure from development that would compromise the ability of infrastructure and associated services to function safely and efficiently, and - (b) locating development in areas currently serviced by state infrastructure, and where this cannot be achieved, facilitating development in a logical and orderly sequence to enable the costeffective delivery of state infrastructure to service development, and - (c) including provisions that support the efficient location and assessment of education infrastructure1 (catering for both state and non-state education providers), and - (d) including provisions to ensure that development is designed to support connection to fibre telecommunications infrastructure (i.e. broadband) in greenfield areas, and - (e) including the SPP code: Fire services in developments accessed by common private title (Appendix 1), or similar development requirements for urban developments, where not located on a public access road and not covered in other legislation or planning provisions mandating fire hydrants.